You are here:

 - Any complaints and/or warning notices

 Ofsted might choose not to carry out stage 2 even if it does stage 1.
-Following the batch inspections, Ofsted 'may' decide to carry them out for MATs with:
+Following the batch inspections, Ofsted 'may' decide to carry them out for trusts with:

 - Lots of high-performing academies